croasus/jub.dj/README.md

 $ node test/bin/baseline.js -b YOUR_TEST
 ```

-Next, run the baseline tool with no arguments to make sure the other tests still pass.
-If any of the tests fail, it means they are producing different output than before you made your changes.
-If in fact their new output is now correct, rewrite their baselines (using `-b` as above).
+Next, run the baseline tool with no arguments to make sure the other server tests still pass.
+If any of the tests fail, it means their output has changed.
+If in fact their new output is now correct, then rewrite their baselines (using `-b` as above).
 Don't forget to commit your new test and its baseline.

 ### Adding a UI test
-Currently UI tests are assertion-based and use Nightwatch.
+Currently UI tests are assertion-based and use Selenium via Nightwatch.
 See the tests in `test/ui/`.
+Unlike server tests, there are no baseline files for UI tests.
+Simply add a new file to `test/ui/`.

 ## Known issues
 Internet Explorer is currently not supported.